-All committee meetings must be held at the CIAC office in Cheshire.
+Committee meetings will be held consistent with 1.0, Art.
+IV, Section J.4. (pg 23).
 Time and date of committee meetings are the responsibility of the chairman.
 Notices will be sent by the central office upon request.
 The Cheshire office may be reserved for meetings by making arrangements with central office administrative personnel - telephone (203) 250-1111 / fax (203) 250-1345 / email - casciac.org.